robusta-dev/robusta/docs/how-it-works/index.rst

 Track failing Kubernetes Jobs
 ----------------------------------------

-Instead of improving Prometheus alerts, Robusta can generate alerts itself.
-Robusta has builtin triggers for Kubernetes errors and change.
+Instead of improving Prometheus alerts, Robusta can generate alerts itself by listening to the APIServer.

-Lets send send a Slack notification when a Kubernetes Job fails:
+Lets send a Slack notification when a Kubernetes Job fails:

 .. code-block:: yaml